gersteinlab/ENCODE-Cancer/14.12.08/readme.md

 > by Jason Bedford

-Presentaiton from Richard Sallari Manolis Kellis Lab MIT & Broad.
+Presentation from Richard Sallari, Manolis Kellis Lab MIT & Broad.

 ### Slide 2

-we see a nice visual explaning the varius annotiaotn that are being intrgratied here
+We see a nice visual explaining the various annotation that are being integrated here.

 ### Slide 3

-So why use this many annotiations? often "patters" with strong biological "signal" has a weak genomics "signal"
+So why use this many annotations? often "patters" with strong biological "signal" has a weak genomic "signal".

-So what we see here in this matric is an example of a possible bioligical signal that has a weak genimc signal.
+So what we see here in this matrix is an example of a possible biological signal that has a weak genomic signal.

 ### Slide 4

-so these are some nice papers repotting some nice data sets that we;re using here
+So these are some nice papers repotting some nice data sets that we're using here

 ### Slide 5

-we still need info about the chromitin states.
+we still need info about the chromatin states.

-open chromitin is kept seperate.
+open chromatin is kept separate because of its diverse function

-becuase of it;s diverse funciotion

-we se that open chro has low mut reate (muts are fixed) and that repressed and possied elms has hight mut rate
+we see that open chro has low mut rate (muts are fixed) and that repressed and poised elms has high mut rate

 ### Slide 6

-regional heterogenity
-it;s important to et an idea of the back group muiaton reate.
+regional heterogeneity and the idea of a background mutational model

 ### Slide 8

-pelexus and tiles and stuff and wht the fffffff

-number of tiles in each annotation catirogires
+number of tiles in each annotation categories

-large number of tiels in a reions implies that that regio is hetero chromiatics.
+large number of tiles in a regions implies that that region is hetero chromatic.

 ### Slide 9

-so how do we permutaiton test. we do it by perumting hte pleis (plural?)
+so how do we permutation test. we do it by permuting the pleis (plural?)

 ### Slide 10

-all pleisis in a chrmistate
+all plessis in a chrmistate

 ### Slide 11